HOW TO STAY CURRENT

 - complete a flight review with an instructor;

-- participate in an Transport Canada approved recurrent training program;
+- participate in a Transport Canada approved recurrent training program;

-- complete a training program or PPC required by Part IV, VI or VII of the CARs;
+- complete a training program or pilot proficiency check (PPC) required by Part IV, VI or VII of the CARs;

 - complete the written exam for a licence, permit or rating.